okfn/handbook/text/appendix/glossary.rst

     Percentiles are a value where n% of values are below in a given range. e.q. the 5th percentile: 5 percent of values are lower than this value.

+  Scraping
+    The process of extracting data in :term:`machine-readable` formats of non-pure data sources eg.: webpages or PDF documents.
+Often prefixed with the source (web-scraping PDF-scraping).